-This ultimate guide will cover everything you need to know about postage meters, including what they are, the benefits of having one for your business, and the best postage meters for 2021.
+This ultimate guide covers everything you need to know about postage meters, including what they are, the benefits of having one for your business, and the best postage meters for 2021.
 We’ll also cover the pros and cons for all your alternative options.

 What Is a Postage Meter?